 In this mode, the image identifier is the SHA-256 of the tarball.

 Two (possibly compressed) tarballs.
 One for metadata, one for the rootfs.

 rootfs.tar contains a Linux root filesystem at its root.

 In this mode the image identifier is the SHA-256 of the concatenation of the metadata and rootfs tarball (in that order).

-The rootfs directory (or tarball) contains a full file system tree of what will become the container's
+For containers, the rootfs directory (or tarball) contains a full file system tree of what will become the

-The templates directory contains pongo2-formatted templates of files inside the container.
+The templates directory contains pongo2-formatted templates of files inside the instance.

 metadata.yaml contains information relevant to running the image under